-Again, generally speaking, the primary legal requirement for the maintenance of a valid and legally enforceable student conduct policy is that the University's student conduct processes must be consistent with the legal standards for due process.
+It is important for students to be aware of the differences between the judicial system and Brescia University's Student Conduct Process.
+The primary legal requirement for the maintenance of a valid and legally enforceable student conduct policy is that the University's student conduct processes must be consistent with the legal standards for due process.
 In part, this means that the University has the responsibility to make information about its student policies and student conduct procedures available to all students, and in turn, disciplinary officers at the University are responsible for implementing and enforcing the procedures in the most consistent and fair manner possible.

 The Student Code of Conduct is not intended to be an all-encompassing legal code that addresses all eventualities for student conduct.
-The fundamental principle of the standards is the expectation that students will strive to conduct themselves in a manner where there is an appropriate balance between freedom and responsibility to God, others, the University community and self.
+The fundamental principle of the standards is the expectation that students will strive to conduct themselves in a manner where there is an appropriate balance between freedom and responsibility to others.
 Therefore, unlike a legal statute, students are responsible to the University for their conduct even when the exact behavior in question is not specifically identified in the Student Code of Conduct, but is instead implied in the University's values and general standards for conduct.
 Responsibility for appropriate conduct, whether on or off-campus, falls on all students who are ambassadors of Brescia University.

-Similarly, the Student Conduct Process is not intended to be a court of law.
+The Student Conduct Process is not intended to be a court of law.
 In a criminal court, the legal standard for determining guilt or innocence often hinges on a prosecutor proving guilt "beyond a reasonable doubt."
 That kind of exacting burden of proof is well beyond the capabilities of any university conduct system.
 For that reason, the standard of determining responsibility for an alleged violation of the University's Student Code of Conduct is based on the "preponderance of the evidence."
-In other words, if after a review of the available evidence it appears to the University that it is more likely than not that a violation of University policy occurred, the student may be disciplined for an infraction of policy.
+In other words, if after a review of the available evidence it appears to the University that it is more likely than not that a violation of University policy occurred, the student may be found responsible for an infraction of policy.
 A preponderance of the evidence is based on the more convincing evidence that is presented, and its probable truth or accuracy, and not on the sheer amount of evidence that is presented by any party.

-Other important differences between the Student Conduct Process and the legal system include, but are not limited to, the following: a) there is no right to a public trial heard by a jury; b) there is no right to be represented by an attorney at conduct conferences, hearings or other disciplinary related proceedings; c) there is no right to cross examine witnesses, and in some cases at the discretion of the Dean of Students, there is no right to know the identity of those making allegations against you; and d) due to the confidential nature of student conduct processes, media and other public coverage of all kinds is prohibited.
+Other important differences between the Student Conduct Process and the legal system include, but are not limited to, the following: a) there is no right to a public trial heard by a jury; b) there is no right to be represented by an attorney at conduct conferences, hearings or other disciplinary related proceedings; c) there is no right to cross examine witnesses, and in some cases at the discretion of the Dean of Students, there is no right to know the identity of those making allegations against you; and d) due to the confidential nature of student conduct processes, media and other public coverage off all kinds is prohibited.